1 interchange nears opening, 1 delayed for Southwest Arterial project

 “There are several farms and residences along Olde Davenport, so we would really like to open that interchange,” Holak said.

 Prior to that opening, crews must complete shoulder work, signage lighting and pavement marking.
-The latter has been complicated by the early arrival of winter.
+The latter has been complicated by the early arrival of winter weather.

-The interchange of U.S. 20 and the Southwest Arterial will not open this year, as previously was expected.
+The interchange of U.S. 20 and the Southwest Arterial will not open this year, as previously predicted.

 Holak said there are myriad reasons for the delay, including problems associated with the lanterns that will line the roadway and delays to grading on nearby frontage roads.